aroberts89/4920-final-project/README.txt

 If the player shoots and destroys at least 1 enemy (so that the core isn't destroyed), a "VICTORY" message will be displayed.

+-- Progress Report
+Reviewing the project proposal and its milestone outline, the project is exactly where it was expected to be for the functional minimum.

+So far, some of the biggest problems have been:
+* Learning the interaction between C++ and Blueprints
+* Debugging

+But those problems aside, nothing was problematic enough to prevent me from implementing the features I had originally envisioned.